-You are also expected to read emails sent to your @uclawsf.edu address on a regular basis.
+You are also expected to read emails sent to your @uclawsf.edu address on a daily basis.
+Learning how to manage the flow of information via email is a professional skill.
 All academic departments will only email students to their UC Law SF email address.
 Important information, including academic and career-related announcements, registration information, financial aid deadlines and notices, etc., are sent to individual students and sometimes sent to distribution lists for each class, e.g., Students - 1L - Class of "Year," Students - LLM - ALL, or Students - MSL - ALL.